jamesbont11tyrepo/11tysite/src/posts/2023/11/to-do.md

 - Set up article font (regular, italic, bold)
 - Is it possible to make Tags lists show full posts?
 Terminal gives me a "circular error" message since it's calling the tags collection within each post.
 Possible workaround?
 - Set up RSS plugin
+- Get individual posts to include headers and article formatting - probably need to tweak the layouts to do this.